Making the Most Out of Your Tourist Visa: Fall 2020 Study Abroad Tips

 With recent restrictions impacting travel due to the spread of COVID-19, CEA has introduced some changes for Fall 2020 semester programs, including shorter programs that will not require a study visa.
 These implementations will provide interested students with more flexibility and time to weigh their study abroad options, but have no fear: these 90-day programs will still be action-packed and academically enriching.

-Once the uncertainty around international travel has dissipated, research any current border restrictions that might impact your time abroad, particularly if your host country is within the Schengen Zone.
+Once the uncertainty around international travel has dissipated, research any current border restrictions that might impact your time studying abroad, particularly if your host country is within the Schengen Zone.
 When you have a green light to venture outside of your host country, you can use the tips below to plan travel to countries outside of the Schengen Zone so as not to interfere with your 90-day limit abroad (out of a rolling 180-day period).
 Be sure to check the U.S. Department of State website for the latest travel information.
 To determine how many days you’ve spent in the Schengen Zone and ensure you don’t exceed 90 days, you can also plug in your dates using this handy calculator

 If you’re able to explore outside your host country this fall, here are some great places that you can jet set off to that will make your time abroad even more worthwhile.
 So, without further ado, discover how you can put your tourist visa (which is not a physical visa document you’ll be carrying) to use with these hand-picked bucket list destinations.